Top 10 Tips for Volunteering

-Take some time to learn about the culture of the community in which you will be serving.
+If you will be traveling to a new location to volunteer, take some time to learn about the culture of the community in which you will be serving.
 When the pre-trip orientation happens, take it seriously, be a learner, and be curious.

 10. Focus on Jesus

 There's a reason you have been given your particular set of skills and talents.
-God gave you the gifts that he did to be a blessing to others.
-To be His hands and His feet to those in need, to be vehicles of His love and grace in this world.
+God gave you the gifts that he did to be a blessing to others—to be His hands and His feet to those in need, to be vehicles of His love and grace in this world.
 When you volunteer you make a difference in the lives of others and in your own life as well.